learn-co-curriculum/programming-univbasics-2-completing-labs-with-the-learn-inbrowser-ide/README.md

 OK, OK, no more delays!
 You have your tools: `ruby`, the in-browser IDE.
 You know what we're going to study: statements.
 No more prologue, no more introductions.
-We're going to start off by learning to change the **default sequence** of code by introducing **selection statements**.
-The first statement will be `if...end`.
+We're going to start off by working with statements.